BesrourMS/dimension/README.md

     `theme: dimension`

-    (If the file does not excist, create it.
+    (If the file does not exist, create it.
 For more info see config/config.yml.template)

 For the front page download our `index.md`, upload it in the content folder and make your changes.